LIBERO-SAFETY/LIBERO-Safety/README.md

 sudo apt-get install -y libexpat1 libfontconfig1-dev libpython3-stdlib libmagickwand-dev
 ```

-**Assets.** Please download our assets from the [LIBERO-Safety Hugging Face page](https://huggingface.co/LIBERO-Safety), including required objects, textures, and safety-benchmark resources.
+**Assets.** Please download our assets from the [LIBERO-Safety](https://huggingface.co/datasets/LIBERO-Safety/libero_safety_assets), including required objects, textures, and safety-benchmark resources.
 Please unzip the `assets.zip` file to `LIBERO-Safety/libero/libero/` so that assets are located under `libero/libero/assets/`.
 We provide both an [RLDS-format dataset]() and a [LeRobot-format dataset]() for training.

 ## 📈 Evaluation & leaderboard